timonrieger/auth-service/README.md

 	pip install -r requirements.txt
 	```

-4. Create a `.env` file in the root directory and add your configuration:
+4. Create a `.env` file in the root directory and add your configuration settings.
+Use the database URL provided by your hosting service.
+Ensure the connection string matches the one used in the database:
 	```env
 	SECRET=your_secret_key
 	DB_URI=your_database_uri